NATIONAL ARMY MUSEUM / Tank size projection graphics

-Ouno designers build a 3D model of the tank with animated wheels and tracks.
-The 3D model profile was accurately matched and projected onto the full-size wooden tank shape.
-This provided the base visual onto which historical video, sound FX, text and infographics were layered.
+Ouno designers built a 3D model of the tank with animated wheels and tracks.
+The 3D model profile was then accurately matched and projected onto the full-size wooden tank.
+This provided the base visual onto which historical video, sound FX, text and infographics were layered for the final effect.

 In ‘idle’ mode the base tank animation runs without the narrative graphics in a seamless loop, providing the effect of an actual tank in motion inside the museum.
 When a visitor approached the exhibition, motion sensors activated the story-telling part of the exhibit which displays archival film, graphics and audio within the shape of the tank.